UCF Soccer and Track Stadium

-The UCF Soccer and Track Stadium is a multi-purpose stadium located on the main campus of the University of Central Florida in Orlando, Florida, United States.
+The UCF Soccer and Track Complex is a multi-purpose stadium located on the main campus of the University of Central Florida near Orlando, Florida, United States in unincorporated Orange County.
 The 2,000-seat stadium is home to the UCF Knights track and field, cross country and soccer teams.
-The Knights compete in the American Athletic Conference (The American).
+The Knights compete in the Big 12 Conference.

 Location

 UCF's Soccer and Track Complex is located on the northern edge of the University of Central Florida's 1415 acre main campus, which is approximately 13 mi northeast of downtown Orlando and 55 mi southwest of Daytona Beach.

 The stadium is located within Knights Plaza, which is a part of UCF's Athletic Village.
 Also located within Knights Plaza is Addition Financial Arena, the indoor arena of UCF Knights basketball, The Venue, the indoor arena of UCF Knights volleyball, John Euliano Park, the home field of UCF Knights baseball, and the Towers residence halls, which house 2,000 UCF students, including student-athletes.
 To the east of the complex is FBC Mortgage Stadium, home of the UCF Knights football team.